-KTD2681 is the ideal power solution for high-power flash LEDs.
+KTD2688 is the ideal power solution for high-power flash LEDs.
 It includes a highly integrated synchronous boost converter and two current sources, providing a very small total solution in portable application.
 It has both I2C interface and hardware STROBE/TORCH pins for maximum control flexibility.
-The integrated current source on/off and current settings in Flash/Torch/IR modes can be programmed by the I2C interface.
+The two integrated current sources are independently controlled, their on/off conditions and current settings in Flash/Torch/IR modes can be programmed independently by the I2C interface.
 It also has three selectable input low voltage protection modes to prevent a system reset under low battery condition.

-Various protection features are integrated into KTD2681, including cycle-by-cycle input current limit protection, output over-voltage protection, LED fault (open or short) protection, flash timeout protection and thermal shutdown protection.
+Various protection features are integrated into KTD2688, including cycle-by-cycle input current limit protection, output overvoltage protection, LED fault (open or short) protection, flash timeout protection and thermal shutdown protection.

-KTD2681 is available in a RoHS and Green 12-ball 1.30mm x 1.57mm WLCSP package with 0.4mm pitch.
+KTD2688 is available in a RoHS and Green compliant 12-ball 1.30mm x 1.57mm WLCSP package with 0.4mm pitch.